 Countering the financing of terrorism

--- UN Office of Counter-Terrorism Under-Secretary-General Vladimir Voronkov in his statement at the High-level Side Event on Countering the Financing of Terrorism.
+-- UN Office of Counter-Terrorism Under-Secretary-General Vladimir Voronkov in his statement to the Security Council on the Adoption of Resolution 2462 (2019) on Countering the Financing of Terrorism, 28 March 2019

 Suppressing all forms of terrorist financing